ZTiKnl/sara/README.md

 ### Internal commands:
 I have tried to keep everything modular, so if something doesn't work on your system, you can disable that function through commandline arguments, config.json options file, or in the app itself
-The vision command will be extended with object/face recognition, if I can get that to work.
+The vision command will be extended with object/face recognition, ~~if I can~~ *when I* get that to work properly
 #### Colors:
 `start/stop colors` turns on/off colored responses/prompt
 #### Verbose: